mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

     <img class="img-responsive" data-src="/images/posts/choropleth/qgis-join.png">
 </div>

 This looks scary but it isn't.
 If you have arrived here it should be easy!
 Select the CSV layer in `Join layer`, `id` in the `Join field` and `id` in the `Target field`.
 You can also choose the fields you want to join.
 In this case I just want the university column.
-If you want to create a choropleth with different data feel free to choose other column.
+If you want to create a choropleth with different data feel free to choose another column.

 <div class="postImgQuote m-t-2 m-b-2">
     <img class="img-responsive" data-src="/images/posts/choropleth/save-shp.png">